Firearms regulation in Switzerland: Gun culture in Switzerland

 Switzerland has a strong gun culture compared to other countries in the world.
-In 2016 Swiss Olympic conducted a study on clubs and members in Switzerland: the Swiss Sport Shooting Federation is ranked second in terms of clubs (2,943) and fifth in terms of members (131,325).
-However the study conducted in 2020 showed the Swiss Sport Shooting Federation was ranked down to ninth position in terms of members despite an increase in licensees (135'997) but still remains at the second position in terms of clubs (2'569) despite a loss of about 400.
-Those affiliated with the Federation are shooters needing a license in order to compete, those that don't need one will probably not be members as it is not needed.
-Groups like ProTell lobby for the preservation of Switzerland's gun rights.
+Recreational shooting is widespread in Switzerland.
+Practice with guns is a popular form of recreation, and is encouraged by the government, particularly for the members of the militia.

 Additionally, the Schweizerischer Schützenverein, a Swiss shooting association, organizes the Eidgenössische Schützenfeste, every five years and the Eidgenössisches Feldschiessen is held annually.
-Every person with a Swiss citizenship, aged 10 years or older, can take part at any federal ranges and will be able to shoot for free with the ordinance rifle.
+Every person with Swiss citizenship, aged 10 years or older, can take part at any federal ranges and will be able to shoot for free with the ordinance rifle.
+Before the turn of the century, about 200,000 people used to attend the annual Eidgenössisches Feldschiessen, which is the largest rifle shooting competition in the world.
+In 2012 they counted 130,000 participants.
+For the 2015 Federal Shooting (Eidg.
+Schützenfest) 37,000 shooters are registered.
+In addition, there are several private shooting ranges which rent guns and groups like ProTell lobby for the preservation of Switzerland's gun rights.

-Another possibility for the children to shoot is the Young Shooters: the SAT (lit. shooting and off-duty activities) funds lessons in which Swiss children can learn how to shoot using the SIG SG 550 starting at 15 years old for the regular course, but as young as 10.
+Another possibility for children to shoot is the Young Shooters: the SAT (lit. shooting and off-duty activities) funds lessons in which Swiss children can learn how to shoot using the SIG SG 550 starting at 15 years old for the regular course, but as young as 10.
 This activity is free and the Young Shooters are able to take home the rifle in-between the lessons if they are 17.
-For security reasons however, the bolt has to stay at the range in which they attend the lesson.
-This training takes place over a span of 6 years within a 3-4-month period each year and, if wanted, they can become instructors for the new generation of Young Shooters.
+For security reasons, however, the bolt carrier group has to stay at the range in which they attend the lesson.
+This course takes place over 6 years within a 3-4-month period each year and, if they want, they can then become instructors for the new generation of Young Shooters.